AnujCodeZ/GettingHandsOnPytorch/README.md

-# DeepNeuralNetworsWithPytorch
+# GettingHandsOnPytorch.

-Implementation of neural networks in pytorch.
+Implementation and making habit of pytorch.

-Simple implementation of neural networks from scratch.